-From baking in his Mother’s kitchen, to running an enterprising Bakery that continues to grow – the last 11 years have been anything but quiet for Tom Hazzeldine.
+From baking in his mother’s kitchen, to running an enterprising Bakery that continues to grow – the last 14 years have been anything but quiet for Tom Hazzledine.

 Tom’s passion for traditional baking and excitement for new flavours has made Baker Tom’s Bread what it is today; a much loved favourite with our loyal customers.
-We now have five shops, two cafes and a fleet of vans, delivering bread to businesses across the South West of England.
+We now have five shops and a fleet of vans, delivering award winning bread to businesses across the South West of England.

 It’s hard to believe it all started with two loaves of bread on Tom’s bike, but here’s how it all began…